liangliannie/deep-learning/make_document/source/usage/data.rst

 Read and reshape
 """""""""""""""""""
-The size(shape) and the distribution of the data would affect not only the output but also the learning speed of the network, and hence pre-process the raw data to the shape/distribution we want and post-processing it back to the origin format are usually common in machine learning[The reasons behind this are a lot, say we want the learning converge similar to all directions in our training data].
+The size(shape) and the distribution of the data would affect both the performance of the output and the learning speed of the network, and hence pre-process the raw data to the shape/distribution we want and post-processing it back to the origin format are usually common in machine learning[The reasons behind this are a lot, say we want the learning converge similar to all directions in our training data].
 Mostly, the methods include but not limited to normalization, reshaping, etc.